-Students succeed when their parents share in the responsibility of developing their educational plans.
+Students succeed when parents share in the responsibility of developing educational plans.
 This active role requires parents to have information about the special education process and requirements.

 Kansas Special Education Process Handbook